 One can go a layer deeper, though, and ask if the American pandemic-response system is grossly underfunded by comparison to their readiness for other threats to American lives.

 Nobody on the planet spends money to protect their citizens from military threats than Americans do.
 Again, that requires little elaboration; just google "American Military Budget" and pick your article.
 When you really add it all up, not just the "regular" Pentagon budget, then the "special contingency" budgets, meaning wars that are now 18 years old, the Veterans Affairs budget caused by their injuries, the other security services like the CIA and NSA, and the proportionate share of national debt payments - it's over a trillion dollars per year, over $7,000 per American household.

-The most important journalism done in the last year, if you ask me, is linked through the Avon ad at left, showing actress Olivia Wilde, the daughter of Andrew Cockburn, the author and the Washington correspondent for Harper's magazine.
+This is the most important journalism done in the last year, if you ask me, is from the father of the model in the Avon ad at left, showing actress Olivia Wilde.Her Dad, Andrew Cockburn, is the author, and the Washington correspondent for Harper's magazine.
 I am using the pretty picture shamelessly to get you to click on her Dad's article, because it's just six pages long and yet summarizes some 70 years of the military's depredations on the American federal budget.

 Olivia's pop brings out work I'd been aware of because of the book, Jim Burton's "The Pentagon Wars" a few decades back.

 Burton was friends with the great Chuck Spinney, and Pierre Frey, aircraft designers who spotted the ever-increasing military procurement costs in the 1970s and called attention to the $600 toilet seats and so forth.
 They highlighted this economic fact about the Pentagon procurement, decade after decade, as described by Cockburn in the article: